 Construction Maintenance is responsible for the design, construction, maintenance of water mains, and installation and maintenance of fire hydrants.
-The department will be replacing and rehabilitating more than 10 miles of water mains in fiscal year 2024, focusing on the replacement of older water mains that are undersized for modern demands and susceptible to main breaks.
+Annually, the department installs over 20 miles of water main through a combination of water main replacement projects, water main improvements, and extensions for new customers.
+The department will be replacing and rehabilitating more than 10 miles of water mains in fiscal year 2025, focusing on the replacement of older water mains that are undersized for modern demands and susceptible to main breaks.
 Additionally, there are several new water main projects planned to serve new customers.
-These projects include approximately eight miles of main extensions to serve homes with contaminated wells in the Manorville area and the construction of a new distribution system to serve the residents of Oak Beach in Babylon.
-A long-discussed transmission main from Flanders to Southold broke ground at the end of fiscal year 2023 and construction will be phased over the coming years.
-This project will improve supply to customers on the North Fork and provide relief to some of the highest demand wells in our system.
+These projects include approximately eight miles of main extensions to serve homes with contaminated wells in the Manorville and Calverton areas as well as the construction of a new distribution system to serve the residents of Oak Beach in Babylon.
+A long-discussed transmission main from Flanders to Southold began its environmental review and scoping sessions in fiscal year 2024 and will continue into fiscal year 2025.
+This multi-year project will improve supply to customers on the North Fork and provide relief to some of the highest demand wells in our system.
 The department will also be expanding a pilot project to use remote flow and pressure monitors in our distribution system.
 This will come in the form of "smart" hydrants with integrated instrumentation and communication, in addition to battery powered insertable flowmeters that communicate wirelessly.